Webmedia-Georgia/superlotls-backend-docs/INDEXER.md

-## **Suprtlotls Indexer**
+## **Supertlotls Indexer**

 ---

-The "Suprtlotls Indexer" is an intricate backend system, primarily aimed at the indexing and processing of Non-Fungible Tokens (NFTs) within the Ethereum network.
+The "Supertlotls Indexer" is an intricate backend system, primarily aimed at the indexing and processing of Non-Fungible Tokens (NFTs) within the Ethereum network.
 Leveraging the power and efficiency of the Go programming language, this project interacts directly with the Ethereum blockchain by utilizing the Etherscan API.

 ### **System Description and Technical Details**